 Research has shown that marijuana users may have increased insulin sensitivity.

-- significantly decreased fasting blood glucose
+- a significant drop in fasting blood glucose

-- improved the production of insulin
+- improved production of insulin

-- raised levels of adiponectin (a protein that regulates blood sugar)
+- raised levels of adiponectin, a protein that regulates blood sugar

 Protection against retinopathy